-A Registrar is the party responsible for the administration and management of domain names on behalf of Registrants.
-The Registrar handles the registration, maintenance, and management of a Registrant's domain name and is accredited by the Registry.
-The Registrar is responsible for securely identifying the Registrant of a domain.
-The Registrar is responsible for adding, removing, or updating specified DS records for each domain at the request of the Registrant.
+Registrars are responsible for the administration and management of subdomain names on behalf of Registrants.
+The Registrar handles the registration, maintenance, and management of a Registrant's subdomain name and is accredited by the relevant parent Registry.
+The Registrar is responsible for securely identifying the Registrant of a subdomain.
+The Registrar is responsible for adding, removing, or updating specified Delegation Signer (DS) records for each subdomain at the request of its Registrant.